 Do you speak English?: Eigo o hanasemasu ka?

-Check out the video below to learn some of the most common and important Japanese phrases.
+Check out the video above to learn some of the most common and important Japanese phrases.

 Like many Asian countries, bowing is the typical way to greet others, and the way and degree in which you bow matters.